fredhutchio/ml-melanoma-example/README.md

 2. Can you predict the gender/age of a person from a sample (multiple linear regression)?
 3. Clustering/categorization that hopefully lines up with their lesion diagnosis or the lesion diagnosis frequency chart from the beginner section.

+# If you want to run these notebooks yourself follow these steps:

 ## Step 1.
 clone this repo